Interpolated stochastic interventions based on propensity scores, target policies and treatment-specific costs: Cost-Penalized I-Projection

 This remark provides an interpretation of IPIs in the binary exposure setting with $\delta>0$.
 Suppose the target intervention assigns treatment to all units, and the reallocation cost is 1 for any switch between $A=0$ and $A=1$ while maintaining the same treatment status has no cost.
 Then an IPI with tilt parameter $\delta$ coincides with the first marginal of a joint distribution that minimizes the expected reallocation cost, subject to a penalty (with coefficient $1/\delta)$ on its divergence from the independent product distribution $\pi(a' \given w)\, \mathbb{I}(a'' = 1)$.
 Such product places zero mass on pairs $(a', 0)$ and assigns mass to pairs $(a', 1)$ equivalent to the propensity score $\pi(a'\given w)$.

-The CPIP objective is strictly convex and well posed for $\delta>0$, yielding a unique solution.
+The CPIP objective is strictly convex and well posed for $\delta\geq 0$, yielding a unique solution.
 For $\delta<0$, the joint distribution $\gamma^\star_\delta$ in \eqref{eq:solution} is not the optimizer of the CPIP program; however, when the action set $\mathcal{A}$ is finite and costs are bounded, the associated Boltzmann--Gibbs kernel is summable, so $\gamma^\star_\delta$ remains normalizable and produces smooth and closed-form \emph{parametric extensions} for $\pi^\star_\delta$ and $\nu^\star_\delta$.
-In this extrapolative regime, the induced tilted marginals shift mass toward higher-cost and repulsive pairings and are pushed away from the independence law $\pi(\cdot\given w)\otimes \nu$, favoring more adversarial couplings.
+In this extrapolative regime, the induced tilted marginals shift mass toward higher-cost and repulsive pairings and are pushed away from the independence law $\pi\otimes \nu$, favoring more adversarial couplings.
 For continuous spaces with potentially unbounded costs, additional integrability or tail conditions are required for $\delta<0$ to deliver well posed stochastic policies.

-Notably, within the setting of remark \ref{rem:IPI}, the tilted target marginal coincides with the input target distribution, so $\nu^\star_\delta(a\given w)=\nu(a)=\mathbb{I}(a=1)$ for all $\delta>0$ and all $w\in\mathcal{W}$.
-Consequently, it does not provide a basis for a differentiated stochastic policy.
-In the next remark, we introduce a generalization of IPIs based on stochastic plans that incorporates treatment-specific costs and a flexible target policy.
+Notably, within the setting of remark \ref{rem:IPI}, the tilted target marginal coincides with the input target distribution, so $\nu^\star_\delta(a\given w)=\mathbb{I}(a=1)$ for all $\delta\geq 0$ and all $w\in\mathcal{W}$.
+Consequently, it does not yield a differentiated stochastic policy.
+In the next remark, we introduce a generalization of IPIs that accommodates treatment-specific costs and a flexible target policy.
+Although we state the results for an unconditional reference\,/\,target $\nu(a)$, the extension to a conditional target $\nu(a\given w)$ is straightforward.

 \begin{remark} Let: \begin{enumerate} \item $A\in\mathcal{A}=\{\alpha_1,\dots,\alpha_{K}\}$ be a categorical point-exposure variable with $K$ treatment options, \item The target marginal $\nu$ be any valid probability distribution over $\mathcal{A}$, \item the reallocation cost from $A=\alpha_j$ to $A=\alpha_k\neq \alpha_j$ be a value that is specific for the received treatment $\alpha_k$ and constant over profiles $W=w$, i.e., $c(\alpha_j,\alpha_k)=c(\alpha_k)\,\mathbb{I}(\alpha_j\neq \alpha_k)$, with $0\leq c(a)<\infty$ for all $a\in\mathcal{A}$. \end{enumerate}